psaitu/swift-style-guide/README.md

 ## Spacing

 Indent code with tabs, not spaces.
 Remember about ending file with new line.

 Vertical spaces should be used in long methods to separate its name from implementation, what improves readability.
-You also may want to use vertical spaces to separate sub responsibilities within a function.
-Shorter methods (one or two lines) don’t need such spacing.
+You may also want to use vertical spaces to separate logic within a function.
+Shorter methods (one or two lines) don't need such spacing.

 ## Comments

-Use comments to describe why is something written as it is, or work as it works.
+Use comments to describe why something is written as it is, or working like it does.
 Remember that code should be self-documenting, so use comments only if necessary.
-If you decide to add a comments, keep them up-to-date.
-Comments that was not maintained should be deleted.
+If you decide to add comments, keep them up-to-date.
+Unmaintained comments should be removed.

 ## Code organization